odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 handlers are quite "expensive", because PHP has to create all closures for each request.
 The use of class names is more lightweight, faster and scales better for larger applications.

+More details about the flow of everything that happens when arriving a route and the communication between the different layers can be found here: [Action](https://odan.github.io/slim4-skeleton/action.html)

 * Create a directory: `src/`
 * Create a sub-directory: `src/Action`
 * Create this action class in: `src/Action/HomeAction.php`